ProteinsWebTeam/HMMER-web-docs/docs/databases.rst

     also includes model organisms and viral reference proteomes as defined by UniProt.
 The complete proteomes database comes from PIR.

-  - `Reference Proteomes <http://www.uniprot.org>`_ - A set of proteomes from UniProt that give broad coverage of the tree of life, and constitute a representative cross-section of the taxonomic diversity to be found within UniProtKB.
+  - `Reference Proteomes <http://www.uniprot.org>`_ - A set of proteomes from UniProt that gives broad coverage of the tree of life, and constitutes a representative cross-section of the taxonomic diversity to be found within UniProtKB.
     Produced by UniProt, in collaboration with Ensembl and the NCBI Reference Sequence collection.